 We can’t recommend Direct Vent Propane Wall thermostatic Heater 11,000 Btu for anyone looking for convenience in a heater or something attractive on which to set their eyes each day to reduce stress.

-However, It’s great for those looking for an affordable solution that doesn’t compromise quality: designed with heavy-duty aluminum construction, reassured this outdoor heater will last through just about anything.
+However, It’s great for those looking for an affordable solution that doesn’t compromise quality: designed with heavy-duty aluminium construction, reassured this outdoor heater will last through just about anything.

 It doesn’t have any fancy features, but for just $229, you can get a vent-free heater that burns clean and costs as little as $0.03 per hour to run.
 It’s ideal for quickly heating small spaces like garages or workshops.
 A great addition if you need extra heat in your garage when it’s below freezing outside.